-The Office of Program Planning and Budget manages, integrates and coordinates planning and budget support for the Department of Energy’s Office of Environmental Management.
+The Budget & Planning Office manages, integrates and coordinates planning and budget support for the Department of Energy’s Office of Environmental Management.
 This office also aims to reduce the life-cycle costs of projects and accelerate the cleanup of the Cold War environmental legacy safely, efficiently and cost-effectively.

 The Office of Environmental Management, Congress and the public routinely monitor and evaluate cleanup progress using corporate performance measures throughout the year.
 These quantitative indicators focus on the effectiveness of risk-reducing actions that lead to completion of site cleanup.
 Each cleanup process must be consistent with each site’s individual baseline and milestones.
 The corporate (i.e., relating to the entire DOE-EM complex) measures are tracked in the context of the total measure (life-cycle) necessary to complete cleanup of each site, as well as the EM program as a whole.